Next month, all workers will be hit with the second of five consecutive years of PRSI hikes.

 What’s the hike?

-The rate of PRSI is going to be gradually hiked by 0.70 percentage points over the next five years starting from October 2024 when it will increase by 0.10 percentage points.
+The rate of PRSI will be hiked by 0.70 percentage points in total from October 2024 to October 2028.

 The self-employed will see similar hikes while employers’ PRSI will also increase by the same amount.

-Here’s a look at how the hike will be implemented over the next five years.
+Here’s a look at how the hike will be implemented over the next few years.

 Date |